SwedbankPay/developer.swedbankpay.com/mobile-sdk/android.md

 )
 ```

-Similarly, the semantics of `PaymentOrder` fields are the same as the fields of the [POST /psp/paymentorders][checkin-paymentorder] request.
-Sensible default values are provided for many of the fields.
-The `urls` field has no default per se, but there are [convenience constructors][dokka-paymentorderurls-init] available for it, and it is recommended that you use them.
-Assuming you have the Android Payment Url Helper endpoint set up with the specified static path relative to your backend url, then using the one of the `PaymentOrderUrls(context: Context, backendUrl: String)` variants will set the `paymentUrl` correctly. \[Development note: TODO a variant that allows spcifiying the url of the helper endpoint directly.\].
+Similarly, the semantics of `PaymentOrder` properties are the same as the fields of the [POST /psp/paymentorders][checkin-paymentorder] request.
+Sensible default values are provided for many of the properties.
+The `urls` property has no default per se, but there are [convenience constructors][dokka-paymentorderurls-init] available for it, and it is recommended that you use them.
+Assuming you have the Android Payment Url Helper endpoint set up with the specified static path relative to your backend url (i.e. `sdk-callback/android-intent`), then using the one of the `PaymentOrderUrls(context: Context, backendUrl: String)` variants will set the `paymentUrl` correctly.

 ```kotlin
 val paymentOrder = PaymentOrder(